 - 3.12 Chrystal Macmillan Building George Square Edinburgh UK EH8 9LD

 - Research Interests

 - Sociology of Knowledge, International theory, Research methodology, Russian foreign and domestic policy, post-Soviet politics

 Kasia’s research interests centre on knowledge construction among scholars and practitioners of international politics and the ways in which the socio-political context influences academic knowledge-making and use.
-She is also a keen observer of the post-Soviet region with special reference to Russia's domestic politics and Russia's relations with the world.
+She is a keen observer of the post-Soviet region with special reference to Russia's domestic politics and its relations with the world.

 Kasia co-convenes the British International Studies Association's (BISA) Interpretivism in IR Working Group.
 She is on the Global Epistemics book series Editorial Board.
 She is also a member of the Centre for Global Knowledge Studies (gloknos).

 - MSc in Development Studies with special reference to Central Asia